DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Most end-users are likely to be more interested in using a text-based password than a fixed-length sequence of unintelligible bytes.
 For the purposes of a DieFledermaus file, the UTF-8 encoding of a textual password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using a SHA-1 HMAC, with at least 9001 iterations and an output length equal to that of the key.
 The implementation is equivalent to [that of the .Net framework](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes.aspx).

 9001 is chosen because it wastes a hundred or so milliseconds on a modern machine.
 This number is intended to increase as computers become more powerful; therefore, a DieFledermaus encoder should set this to a higher value as time goes by.
 At the time of this writing, however, 9001 is good enough, and an encoder should not use anything higher.

-The random **Salt** value must be included in the **Data** field even if a binary key is used rather than a text-based password.
-This is for two reasons: 1. in order to simplify the specification so that it only has a single format, and 2. to avoid revealing anything about the key to an attacker.

 Ensuring that the password is [sufficiently strong](https://en.wikipedia.org/wiki/Password_strength) is beyond the scope of this document.
 That said, an encoder must require that a password should be one byte long at minimum.
 You've got to have *some* standards.